andyW296/quafu-chemistry/README.md

 A simple example for the hydrogen molecule (H2) can be found in the folder **example**.

-H2_simulate.ipynb uses simulator of quafu, and H2_quafu.ipynb use real quantum computer via cloud.
+* H2_simulate.ipynb uses simulator of quafu

+* H2_quafu.ipynb uses real quantum computer via cloud.